Balashikha: Soviet period

 Several institutions were founded in Balashikha after the October Revolution, including one dedicated to the production of fur.

 During the Soviet era, Balashikha became a major industrial center with industries in metallurgy, aviation industry, cryogenic technology, machinery, and other fields.

 Balashikha sent many of its sons to the front to fight the Germans during World War II.
 Among those who fought and died was Ivan Flerov who commanded a Katyusha rocket division and is remembered by several monuments and museums in the area.

 Along with many other Russian Orthodox Churches, the Cathedral of Saint Alexander Nevsky was demolished by the government.
 The cathedral was blown up in the 1960s but was rebuilt, on its original site, in 2002.
 Additionally, Afghan operatives of the KhAD agency were sent to Balashikha for training under the Democratic Republic of Afghanistan.

 Modernity

 The Balashikha Maternity House was designated on July 1, 2003, to be the Moscow Oblast Perinatal Center.
 This facility will now function as a regional perinatal care facility for high-risk mothers and infants and a perinatal health education center for Moscow Oblast.

 Although not part of the extensive Moscow subway system, Balashikha is home to many office workers who commute to Moscow each day.
-It has several thriving markets and retail centers and is quickly modernizing.
-It is surrounded by attractive woodland and countryside.
+It has several markets and retail centers and is quickly modernizing, and is surrounded by woodlands and countryside.

 In January 2015, the city of Zheleznodorozhny was abolished with its territory merged into Balashikha.